ErpNetDocs/tech/modules/financials/fixed-assets/index.md

 # Fixed assets

+Fixed assets are tangible resources recorded for long-term use in the operations of an enterprise and are expected to provide economic benefits over multiple accounting periods.

-The **Fixed Assets** submodule is responsible for managing the full lifecycle of an enterprise's tangible long-term assets — from acquisition and capitalization to valuation, depreciation, and retirement.
+In @@name, the **Fixed Assets** submodule is responsible for managing the full lifecycle of an enterprise's tangible long-term assets — from acquisition and capitalization to valuation, depreciation, and retirement.

 It ensures compliance with both accounting and tax requirements by maintaining separate **valuation models** and automating the calculation of **depreciation** according to the selected **methods**.